Keyfactor/remote-file-orchestrator/docsource/content.md

 using RemoteFile in this mode:
 1. The config.json option SeparateUploadFilePath must NOT be used (option missing from the config.json file or set to empty) for shell commands to be suppressed for all use cases.
-2. The config.json and custom field options SeparateUploadFilePath, DefaultLinuxPermissionsOnStoreCreation, DefaultOwnerOnStoreCreation, LinuxFilePermissionsOnStoreCreation, and LinuxFileOwnerOnStoreCreation are not supported and will be ignored.
+2. The config.json and custom field options DefaultLinuxPermissionsOnStoreCreation, DefaultOwnerOnStoreCreation, LinuxFilePermissionsOnStoreCreation, and LinuxFileOwnerOnStoreCreation are not supported and will be ignored.
 As a result, file permissions and ownership when creating certificate stores will be based on the user assigned to the Command certificate store and other Linux environmental settings.